Alexey Vasilenko

 Market Forces in Academia: Returns to Education and Faculty Pay (with Claire Célérier and Boris Vallée)

-Presented at AFA 2024, EFA 2022, the 2022 Paris December Finance Meeting, 2022 FSU SunTrust Beach Conference, SOLE 2025
+Selected for SOLE 2025, AFA 2024, EFA 2022, the 2022 Paris December Finance Meeting, 2022 FSU SunTrust Beach Conference

 Teaching Experience